minhkhang1795/ThinkStats2/project1/report1.md

 #### 2.2.
 Measures
 The survey asked two questions related to screen time, which are TV time usage level and Computers time usage level.
 These times are spent doing things other than schoolwork.
 The data provides many measures related to children's mental health, and I particularly choose questions related to anxiety and depression because both can help directly answer my question.
 Besides, I will also use a variable that indicates how often their family has meals together during the past week.

-Please refer to this notebook to learn more about how I processed the data: https://github.com/minhkhang1795/ThinkStats2/blob/master/project1/data/datacleaning.ipynb
+Please refer to [this notebook](https://github.com/minhkhang1795/ThinkStats2/blob/master/project1/data/datacleaning.ipynb) to learn more about how I processed the data.

 #### 2.3.
 Analysis plan
 In the first section, I examine the associations between screen time level and the percentage of kids having anxiety, and between screen time level and the percentage of kids having depression across all ages using line plots with 90% CI.
-I also calculate the proportion of children having mental problems in the high screen time usage to those in the low screen time usage.
+To quantify these relationships, I also calculate the proportion of children having mental problems in the high screen time usage to those in the low screen time usage.
 I define "Low screen time usage" as spending on computers less than 3 hours a day (level 0 - 2), and "High screen time usage" as spending on computers equal or more than 3 hours (level 3 - 5).
 Please note that I do not take into account TV time usage when defining these two categories.

 Next, I investigate how severe it could be if a child is having anxiety or depression.
 According to the codebook, the anxiety and depression severity were coded to 1 = Mild, 2 = Moderate and 3 = Severe.
 For each screen time level, I compute the mean severity score and visualize the results using line plots with 90% CI.

 Finally, I explore whether how often a family has meals together would affect their children's mental health.
 The data provides the frequencies of family meal during the past week, which were coded as 0 = 0 days, 1 = 1-3 days, 2 = 4-6 days, 3 = every day.
 For each level of frequency, I calculate the percentage of children having anxiety, the percentage of children with depression, and the mean computer usage level.
 Because the mean computer usage level has a slightly different range compared to the percentages, to visualize these variables on the same plot, I use a two-scale plot: family meal frequency level is on the horizontal axis; the left vertical axis corresponds to percentages having anxiety/depression while the right vertical axis is for the screen time level.

 ### 3. Results
+Please refer to [this notebook](https://github.com/minhkhang1795/ThinkStats2/blob/master/project1/project1.ipynb) to see the implementations in details.

 #### 3.1.
 Screen time versus anxiety/depression
 Looking at the graphs, we can see that for kids spending 4 hours or more with computers, about 16% of them have some anxiety problems (CI 14.98 17.07), and 11% of them experience depression recently (CI 9.73 11.61).

 ![Screen time vs Percentages](https://github.com/minhkhang1795/ThinkStats2/blob/master/project1/screen-time-vs-percentages.png)
+_Caption: Relationships between screen time and percentages of children having anxiety/depression._

 Between high and low screen usage groups, children who spend 3 hours or more daily using computers (high screen usage) are twice more likely to have an anxiety problem (CI 2.06 2.38) and four times more likely to experience depression (CI 3.97 5.11) than those who spend less than 3 hours (low screen usage).

 #### 3.2.
 Gauging the anxiety/depression severity
-In this section, I could not find any strong associations between the severity of kids' mental illness and screen time.
-The plots below do not show any apparent relationship between screen time and anxiety/depression severity levels.
+In the last section, I did not take into account the anxiety/depression severity level.
+In this section, I want to see if a child is having anxiety or depression, how bad it could be?
+However, I could not find any strong associations between the severity of kids' mental illness and screen time.

+![Screen time vs Severity](https://github.com/minhkhang1795/ThinkStats2/blob/master/project1/screen-time-vs-severity.png)
+_Caption: Screen time versus anxiety/depression mean score.
+It seems like there is no apparent relationship in this figure_

+The figure above does not show any apparent relationship between screen time and anxiety/depression severity levels.
 Surprisingly, kids having zero screen time even have severer anxiety/depression!
 There is a seemingly linear relationship on the left plot from screen time level 1 to 5, but the lines on the right plot are hard to tell whether there is a relationship between screen time and depression level.

-![Screen time vs Severity](https://github.com/minhkhang1795/ThinkStats2/blob/master/project1/screen-time-vs-severity.png)

 One reason for this result is that we don't have enough data in each group to determine whether there is a relationship.
 The 90% CI gap is too big, which suggests that there is high uncertainty in these graphs.
 As a result, I will not conclude anything about the associations between screen time and the anxiety/depression severity.